arianrhodsandlot/html-play/readme.md

   // Will print all links on the page console.log(dom.links)
   ```

-+ Select an element with a CSS Selector
++ Select an element with a CSS selector.
   ```js
   import { fetchHTML } from 'fetch-html'